Chrome Update Kills Annoying Redirects and Trick-To-Click Popups - Slashdot

 I know dupes are a common theme on Slashdot, but at least wait until the original drops off the homepage!

-Also covered on Slashdot (Score:2)
+Also covered on Slashdot (Score:3)

 Slashdot: "Chrome Will Whack Website Bait-and-Switch Tactics" [slashdot.org]